Best HIPAA Compliance Software for FQHCs (2026): Complete Buyer’s Guide

 Your compliance needs are unique:

 - Multi-site complexity: Most FQHCs operate 5-15+ delivery sites, each potentially with different EHRs, IT setups, and physical security controls.
 Your SRA needs to cover all of them.
+Look for hub-and-spoke SRA support — a parent assessment with per-satellite-site rollups into one consolidated risk register — rather than disconnected per-site assessments.

 - Limited IT staff: Many CHCs have one IT person (or none) and rely on a regional health center network or outside MSP.
 The software needs to be usable by clinical or administrative staff, not just security engineers.